starship/starship/docs/ar-SA/config/README.md

 ::: tip

-Showing desktop notifications requires starship to be built with `rust-notify` support.
+Showing desktop notifications requires starship to be built with `notify-rust` support.
 You check if your starship supports notifications by running `STARSHIP_LOG=debug starship module cmd_duration -d 60000` when `show_notifications` is set to `true`.

 :::